BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 It will help distinguish between pedals that should be in front of the amp and should be in the effects loop.
 Some pedal types function best when in a specific part of the signal chain.
 For example, if you are using an Octave Pedal, it will help position this pedal before the distortion.

 3) Avoid Placing Effects Before Pedals that Add Volume!

 Background noise is a major problem when it comes to the high-gain sounds of distortion.
 Moreover, pedals that usually add volume will also amplify the noise level of sound that comes before these pedals that add volume.
 Examples of pedals that add volume are Wahs, compressors, overdrive/distortions, and EQs.

 Be Knowledgeable of How Sounds Occur Naturally in Physical Space!

-Today’s market for musical instruments offers many options when it comes to compact loop pedals.
-Hence, you will never be bereft of options when you shop around for your loop pedals.
+Today’s market for solo musician the musical instruments offers many options when it comes to compact loop pedals for composing music.
+Hence, you will never be bereft of options when you shop around for many loop pedals.
 If you have multiple pedals but don’t know how to set them up properly, you might not get the optimum results from your pedals.
 When setting up your pedals, you should ensure that you keep the noise level to the minimum.

 Moreover, you should achieve the best tonal flexibility for your setup.
 Besides, your setup should produce the most organic and natural tone that you can make.
 It is advisable that you experiment, for no single rule is enough to account for your pedals’ best arrangements in your signal chain.